How to Say Hello in Tagalog: Mastering the Basics

 How to Say Hello in Tagalog

 Since “hello” doesn’t have a direct translation in Tagalog, we use phrases like “Kamusta” (pronounced kah-moo-stah), which means “How are you?”.
-This greeting has historical roots in the Spanish phrase “¿Cómo estás?“.
+This greeting has historical roots in the Spanish phrase “¿Cómo estás?”.
 It’s the most common and versatile way Filipinos greet each other.
 I don’t want to bore you with a history lesson.
-However, if you’re interested in learning more about the history of the Tagalog language, you can read this article or watch this video.
+However, if you’re interested in learning more about the history of the Tagalog language, you can watch this video.

 Usage: This can be used in almost any situation.